abhishekghoshh/golang-helper/projects/websocket-scaling/README.md

 # run the golang main file
 go run cmd/chat/main.go

+# make sure to change the image id and tag
 # to create a docker image
 make image

+# to push image
+make push_image

 # use docker compose to test the app with haproxy
 docker-compose up